 How To Smoke A Pork Loin That Will Please Even the Toughest Guests (Even Vegetarians Have Been Known To Love This One)

 Smoked pork loin is something that I feel should be at every gathering.
 Christmas, weddings, birthdays, heck even a funeral is a good time for a smoked pork loin.

-The most important trick to me is to smoke your loin with the fat at the bottom and with your best gas smoker.
-That way throughout the cook you can baste your loin to keen in moist and full of flavour.
+The most important trick to me is to smoke your loin with the fat at the bottom and with your best gas smoker such my absolute fav, the weber genesis ii lx s-340!!
+Having the fat at the bottom means your loin will consistency baste and keep it moist and full of flavour.

 Smoked Boneless Pork Loin With Apple Cinnamon Sauce Recipe